deviantfero/wpgtk-colorschemes/README.md

-To submit a new colorscheme, just open a pull request, the colorscheme in question, should have one of these formats, for simplicity anything other than the 16 primary colors will be ignored when importing so you can of course include other keys in your template, but only the `color` or `colors` key will be read:
+To submit a new colorscheme, just open a pull request, the colorscheme in question, should have one of these formats, for simplicity anything other than the 16 primary colors will be ignored when importing so you can of course include other keys in your colorscheme, but only the `color` or `colors` key will be read:

 ### Exporting Colorschemes